munificent/craftinginterpreters/book/closures.md

 }
 ```

-When we disassembly the instruction that creates the closure for `inner()` we
+If we disassemble the instruction that creates the closure for `inner()` it
-get:
+prints:

 ```text
 0004    9 OP_CLOSURE          2 <fn inner>